grapl-security/grapl/src/js/grapl-cdk/README.md

 -   Keep "Grapl" as prefix.
 This isn't necessary, but will help identify Grapl resources in your AWS account.
--   Choose a globally unique name, as this will be used to name S3 buckets, which have this requiement.
+-   Choose a globally unique name, as this will be used to name S3 buckets, which have this requirement.
 Using a name that includes your AWS account number and deployment region should work.

 To enable [Watchful](https://github.com/eladb/cdk-watchful) for